lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 ---
 # Troubleshoot issues in parallel publishing to Brand Portal {#troubleshoot-issues-in-parallel-publishing-to-brand-portal}

 Brand Portal is configured with AEM Assets to have approved brand assets seamlessly ingested (or published) from AEM Assets author instance.
-Once [configured](../using/configure-aem-assets-with-brand-portal.md), AEM Author uses a replication agent to replicate the selected asset(s) to Brand Portal cloud service for approved usage by Brand Portal users.
-Multiple replication agents are used AEM 6.2 SP1-CFP5, AEM CFP 6.3.0.2, and onwards to allow high-speed parallel publishing.
+Once [configured](../using/configure-aem-assets-with-brand-portal.md), Experience Manager Author uses a replication agent to replicate the selected asset(s) to Brand Portal cloud service for approved usage by Brand Portal users.
+Multiple replication agents are used Experience Manager 6.2 SP1-CFP5, Experience Manager CFP 6.3.0.2, and onwards to allow high-speed parallel publishing.

 >[!NOTE]
 >
->Adobe recommends upgrading to AEM 6.4.1.0 to ensure that AEM Assets Brand Portal is successfully configured with AEM Assets.
-A limitation in AEM 6.4 gives an error while configuring AEM Assets with Brand Portal and replication fails.
+>Adobe recommends upgrading to Experience Manager 6.4.1.0 to ensure that AEM Assets Brand Portal is successfully configured with AEM Assets.
+A limitation in Experience Manager 6.4 gives an error while configuring AEM Assets with Brand Portal and replication fails.

-On configuring cloud service for brand portal under **[!UICONTROL /etc/cloudservice]**, all necessary users and token are auto-generated and saved in the repository.
+On configuring cloud service for Brand Portal under **[!UICONTROL /etc/cloudservice]**, all necessary users and token are auto-generated and saved in the repository.
 Cloud service configuration is created, service users required for replication and replication agents to replicate content are also created.
-This creates four replication agents.
-So when you publish numerous assets from AEM to Brand Portal, these are queued and distributed among these replication agents through Round Robin.
+It creates four replication agents.
+So when you publish numerous assets from Experience Manager to Brand Portal, the assets are queued and distributed among the replication agents through Round Robin.

-However, publishing can fail intermittently due to- large sling jobs, increased Network and **[!UICONTROL Disk I/O]** on AEM Author instance, or slowed performance of AEM Author instance.
-It is, therefore, advised to test the connection with the replication agent(s) prior to begin publishing.
+However, publishing can fail intermittently due to- large sling jobs, increased Network and **[!UICONTROL Disk I/O]** on Experience Manager Author instance, or slowed performance of Experience Manager Author instance.
+It is, therefore, advised to test the connection with the replication agent(s) before you begin publishing.

 ![](assets/test-connection.png)

-## Troubleshoot failures in first time publishing: validating your publish configuration {#troubleshoot-failures-in-first-time-publishing-validating-your-publish-configuration}
+## Troubleshoot failures in first-time publishing: validating your publish configuration {#troubleshoot-failures-in-first-time-publishing-validating-your-publish-configuration}

 To validate your publish configurations: